Alex Katz: Collaborations

-Katz has collaborated with poets and writers since the 1960s, producing several notable editions, such as "Face of the Poet", combining his images with work by poets in his circle, such as Ted Berrigan, Ann Lauterbach, Carter Ratcliff, and Gerard Malanga.
+Katz has collaborated with poets and writers since the 1960s, producing several notable editions, including "Face of the Poet", combining his images with work by poets in his circle, among them Ted Berrigan, Ann Lauterbach, Carter Ratcliff, and Gerard Malanga.
 He worked with John Ashbery on the publications "Fragment" in 1966 and "Coma Berenices" in 2005.
 He worked with Vincent Katz on "A Tremor in the Morning" and "Swimming Home".
 Katz also made 25 etchings for the Arion Press edition of Gloria with 28 poems by Bill Berkson.
 Other collaborators include Robert Creeley, with whom he produced "Edges" and "Legeia: A Libretto", and Kenneth Koch ("Interlocking Lives").
 In 1962, Harper's Bazaar incorporated cutouts by Katz for a four-page fashion spread.

 Numerous publications outline Katz's career's many facets: from Alex Katz in Maine published by the Farnsworth Art Museum to the catalogue Alex Katz New York published by the Irish Museum of Modern Art.
 Alex Katz Seeing Drawing, Making, published in 2008, describes Katz's multiple-stage process of first producing charcoal drawings, small oil studies, and large cartoons for placing the image on the canvas and the final painting.
 In 2005, Phaidon Press published an illustrated survey, Alex Katz, by Carter Ratcliff, Robert Storr and Iwona Blazwick.
 In 1989, a special edition of Parkett was devoted to Katz.
 Francesco Clemente, Enzo Cucchi, Liam Gillick, Peter Halley, David Salle, and Richard Prince have written essays about his work or conducted interviews with him.